Shadow

 Classic Thoughts: Rollings Stones Live at the Max

-Last week when I saw in IMAX, was my second experience seeing a Rolling Stones concert film in the format.
+Last week when I saw Shine a Light in IMAX, it was my second experience seeing a Rolling Stones concert film in the format.

 This film was my first (and better) experience.
 This film was made in 1991, so the Stones were a slightly younger band than they are now (Mick Jagger was 48).
 It was also made before IMAX became mainstream and I saw the film at the original IMAX theatre (that being the Ontario Place Cinesphere in Toronto) sometime in the mid-90s.